Blindspotting: Plot

-Miles purchases a gun from a friend on the basis of self-protection, an action of which Collin strongly disapproves.
-As Miles continues to display erratic behavior, Collin's ex-girlfriend Val (Janina Gavankar) warns Collin of the dangers that may result from a continued friendship with Miles.
-Later that evening while having dinner, Miles' gun accidentally ends up in the hands of his young son Sean, an incident which horrifies Sean's mother Ashley (Jasmine Cephas Jones), who forces both Miles and Collin to leave the house.
+As Miles continues to display erratic behavior, Val warns Collin of the dangers that may result from a continued friendship with Miles.
+On Collin's last evening of probation, Miles's young son Sean finds the gun and Collin narrowly averts a tragic accident.
+Horrified, Sean's mother Ashley forces Miles and Collin to take the gun and leave.

-At a party, an agitated Miles brutally assaults a black man who misinterpreted Miles' persona as cultural appropriation, leading to a fight between the two.
-Miles uses his gun to terrorize the party guests before being stopped by Collin.
+Miles and Collin go to a party at an upscale new house owned by an enthusiastic newcomer to Oakland.
+The "shoot a hipster" T-shirt that Sean gave Miles is misinterpreted as being an ironic self-effacing statement, and the only other African-American man at the party takes issue with Miles's persona, misinterpreting it as cultural appropriation.
+They get into a physical fight and Miles takes out his frustrations, beating the man.
+Ordered to leave, Miles terrorizes the host and his guests by firing his gun into the air while proclaiming his authenticity to the neighborhood.

+Collin rushes Miles away before the police arrive and takes his gun.
 In an explosive argument, Collin criticizes Miles for his reckless behavior and the trouble it keeps causing him.
+Miles returns home and reconciles with Ashley while she treats his injuries, and he realizes that he doesn't face the same struggles as his loved ones.
+Collin phones Val and, referencing the face–vase illusion from her college studies, asks if she has a blind spot with him and whether she can see past her recollection of the fight.

-With his probation now over, Collin continues to feel psychologically troubled by the police shooting he saw.
-As he and Miles are finishing a moving job, the house is revealed to be that of Officer Molina, the same officer whom Collin witnessed using lethal force on a fleeing black man a few days earlier.
-Collin trespasses to the officer's garage and holds the officer at gun point.
-Miles comes in to witness as Collin launches into a rant in the form of freestyle rap, criticizing the relationship between the police and black America, and gentrification in Oakland.
-He breaks some of the officer's property, but ends up not shooting him, leaving the distraught officer behind.
-Following a moment of solemnity, Collin and Miles repair their friendship as they drive off to their next job.
+With his probation completed, Collin continues to feel psychologically troubled by the police shooting he witnessed.
+As he and Miles are finishing a moving job, the house is revealed to be that of Officer Molina, the same police officer whom Collin witnessed killing a man days earlier.
+Collin holds the officer at gunpoint, and Miles watches as Collin launches into a freestyle rap, criticizing the relationship between the police and African Americans, as well as the gentrification in Oakland.
+He breaks some of the officer's property, but does not shoot the gun, leaving the distraught officer behind.
+Following a moment of solemnity, Collin and Miles repair their friendship as they drive to their next job.